What is Velvetillusion Literary Magazine? VELVETILLUSION is more than meets the eye. Read this page and be amazed.

 Short Stories from India by Debasree Bhattacharjee

-Death to My Enemies and other Poems by Oakleaf
+Death to My Enemies and other Poems by Peter Oakleaf

 Shelter Lunch - on being homeless by Darby Diana